learnk8s/learnk8s.io/src/k8bit/content.md

 That means that:

-1. You should buffer all incoming bytes.
+1. You should buffer all incoming payloads.
 1. As the buffer grows, check if there are new lines.
 1. Every time there's a new line, parse it as a JSON blob.
 1. Call a function that prints the event in the console.